 By itself, a microscope cannot be used to see the interior of the brain, which is essential for observing brain structure.
 So, to see every location in the brain, scientists slice brain tissue into thin sections with a knife.
 By the combined use of the knife and the microscope, a sequence of two-dimensional images is acquired.
 Together these images show the entire three-dimensional brain structure.

 The images from three-dimensional electron microscopy are generally visualized in the same way they were acquired, as a temporal sequence of two-dimensional images—in other words, a movie.
-This video contains images from the laboratory of Dr. Winfried Denk, a German scientist working at the Max Planck Institute in Heidelberg.
+This video (link broken, sorry) contains images from the laboratory of Dr. Winfried Denk, a German scientist working at the Max Planck Institute in Heidelberg.
 The images show the structure of the retina of a rabbit.
 The retina, located at the back of the eye, is a sheet of neural tissue that converts light into neural signals.

 Each frame of the video shows one slice through the retina.
 As the video plays, you are looking deeper and deeper into the specimen of neural tissue.
 The neural tissue consists of many branches of neurons, tightly packed together.
 Therefore a cross section through the neural tissue reveals the cross sections of numerous branches, each a small white region surrounded by a dark contour.